Master629/Raspberry-Pi-Pico-W-Web-Server/README.md

 Install and have your Pico W Web Server working in less than 15 minutes.

 1. Go to the [Preperation](https://github.com/Master629/Raspberry-Pi-Pico-W-Web-Server/blob/main/Preparing%20your%20Pico%20and%20computer.md) page and follow it.
+2. After Prepping the Pico and your computer